Stevieag/stevieag.github.io/_posts/2023-04-29-mental-state.markdown

 Just this switch can change so many things.
 Repetition is the key to challenging the auto response you have to a scenario.

 Just visiting a note from earlier regarding my going to uni and my wifes distance or perceived none interest.
-One thing my therepy taught me was its not all about you :D. Think why, think about others thoughts and hw this can effect them and then you.
+One thing my therapy taught me was its not all about you :D. Think why, think about others thoughts and how this can effect them and then you.
 To place myself in my wifes shoes (she has smaller feet so its difficult :D).
-The husband that has for so long been on a linier path, steady, you know one wwek to the next.
+The husband that has for so long been on a linier path, steady, you know whats happening from one week to the next.
 All this has changed.
 They have a new set of friends, all young, they are looked upto, they are going out more, they are changing.
 How scary must that be for her.